kantega/kson/readme.md

 gives us the benefits of using the functionaljava library, wich has a lot of functionality around functions.

 Now we have defined our encoder and decoder functions, but we have no implementations of them yet.
-Lets change that by implemementing the simplest possible encoder: An encoder for strings:
+Lets change that by implementing the simplest possible encoder, an encoder for strings:

 ```java
 public class JsonEncoders {